Understanding the latest social media marketing statistics is critical to your marketing success today.

 54. For marketers who have used social media marketing for two years or more, 50% have seen increased sales.

-What these social media statistics tell us is compelling.
-For most marketers and brands, social media is the place to be seen by and engage with consumers.
+What these social media marketing stats tell us is compelling.
+For most B2C and B2B marketers and brands, social media is the place to be seen by and engage with consumers, whether that is accomplished via stories announcing new blog posts or daily posts about products and services.
 From a consumer perspective, social media is where everything happens.
-Increasingly, the brands consumers interact with, and talk about, on social media guide their purchasing decisions.
+Is your marketing campaign staying up to date?
+Increasingly, the brands consumers interact with, and talk about, on social media guide their purchasing decisions, so content creation should not be moved to the back burner

-While many marketers still try to find ROI from their social media marketing, perhaps the greatest ROI comes not from clicks but by simply having a presence, engaging in conversation, and responding to both questions and issues that impact our society.
+While many marketers still try to find ROI from their social media marketing strategies, perhaps the greatest ROI comes not from clicks but by simply having a presence, engaging in conversation, and responding to both questions and issues that impact our society.

-Any of these social media marketing statistics surprise you?
+Any of these marketing and social media usage statistics surprise you?

 Photo by Merakist on Unsplash